34306/HuyJIT-ModMenu/README.md

 You can change this to anything you want to patch on the line where I noted in `5Toubun/NakanoYotsuba.h`.
 Normally it's `UnityFramework` but some games like LoL WildRift is `FEProj`

 - Font using for this menu is Honkai Star Rail font (**English only**)

+# If you like and want to ỉmprove this works, please DM me on Telegram @little34306 for fixing stuffs and make it working better.
+(Pull request button is on the top, you can do that!)

 # Author
 - Huy Nguyen (it's me) [34306](https://github.com/34306)